dret/webconcepts/concepts/media-type/application/jwk+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/jwk+json"
 title:         "Media Type: application/jwk+json"
+concept-name:  Media Type
+concept-value: application/jwk+json
 description: "A JWK is a JSON object that represents a cryptographic key.
 The members of the object represent properties of the key, including its value."
 ---